nvietto/Teaching/README.md

 library(tinytex)
 ```

-Additionally, my lectures are coded using Quarto (which is kinda just RMarkdown 2.0) in RStudio.
+Additionally, my lectures are created using Quarto (which is kinda just RMarkdown 2.0) in RStudio.
 For a tutorial on Quarto go <a href = "https://quarto.org/docs/get-started/hello/rstudio.html" >here</a>.